AlkantariAbdellah/DOCKER-/README.md

    ###  Dockerfile

    FROM node       ( The base image would be node  )

    WORKDIR /app        (  Working directory of the container , all the copy , run , cmd commands run on it   )

    COPY package.json /app        (  Copy the package.json file on the working directory ) Optimization of dockerfile Image layers

    RUN npm install         (  Execute the command npm install if necessary , Installs the dependencies listed in package.json inside the container environment  )

    COPY . /app        (  Copy all the content of the working directory "the code"  into /app the container )

    EXPOSE 80         (  Expose the internal  port of the container to the port 80 'HTTP' , means the container listens on that port ) # Optional #

-   CMD ["node","server.js"]
+   CMD ["node","server.js"]         (  Launch the app when the container starts  )

 🛠️ Common Docker Commands